Simulation Quantization: An Application of Physical Versions of the Church-Turing Thesis: Quantization

 \subsection{The Quantization Problem}

-In mathematical terms, the first, i.e., non-field-theoretic, quantization problem is to find a rule that simultaneously assigns to any symplectic phase space $P=(P,\omega)$, representing the states of a classical physical system, a complex Hilbert space ${\cal H}_P$, representing the states of a quantum system, and to any classical observable $f\in C^\infty(P)$, an operator from the vector space ${\cal A}({\cal H}_P)$ of self-adjoint operators on ${\cal H}_P$.
+In mathematical terms, the first, i.e., non-field-theoretic, quantization problem is to find a rule that simultaneously assigns to any symplectic phase space $P=(P,\omega)$, representing the states of a classical physical system, a complex Hilbert space ${\cal H}_P$, representing the states of a quantum system, and to any classical observable $f\in C^\infty(P)$, a smooth function on $P$, an operator in the vector space ${\cal A}({\cal H}_P)$ of self-adjoint operators on ${\cal H}_P$.
 If one restricts attention, as I will here, to classical systems with Euclidean phase space $P=({\bb R}^{2n},\omega)$, a solution to the quantization problem is a representation

 satisfying the following conditions: \begin{enumerate} \item $\rho(f+g)=\rho(f)+\rho(g)$, \item $\rho(\lambda f)=\lambda\rho(f)$ for $\lambda\in\bb R$, \item $\rho(\{f,g\})=(i/\hslash)\left[\rho(f),\rho(g)\right]$ \item $\rho(1)=I$, where 1 is the identity and $I$ the identity operator, \item $\rho(q_i)$ and $\rho(p_i)$ act irreducibly on ${\cal H}_P$. \end{enumerate} A representation satisfying these five conditions is called a {\it full quantization} of $P$ with $(q_i,p_i)=(q,p)$ canonical coordinates on $T^*P\cong{\bb R}^{2n}$, $\{\cdot,\cdot\}$ the Poisson bracket on the Lie algebra $C^\infty(P)$, and $\left[\cdot,\cdot\right]$ the commutator on the Lie algebra ${\cal A}({\cal H}_P)$.
 By the Stone-von Neumann theorem, condition 5 implies $\rho$ is the Schr\"odinger representation where ${\cal H}_P=L^2({\bb R}^n)$, $\rho(q)=q$, and $\rho(p)=(1/i)\partial/\partial{q}$ \cite{15}.
 (I am glossing over a number of technical details.
-For a more precise account consult \cite{15} or \cite{14}.)
+For a more precise account consult \cite{14} or \cite{15}.)

 For $P={\bb R}^{2n}$, Groenewold \cite{16} and van Hove \cite{17} proved the following no-go theorem:

 {\bf Theorem (Groenewold-van Hove)}\quad There exists no full quantization of the Lie subalgebra of polynomial observables $\cal P$ in $C^\infty(P)$.